-- What is the Humane Society of the United States doing to address the Coronavirus (COVID-19) crisis?
+- What has the Humane Society of the United States been doing to address the COVID-19 crisis?

-- What is being done at the state level?
+- What has been done at the state level?

 - Should I have a preparedness plan for my pet(s)?